kasper189/data-structure-cpp/README.md

 ## Mac os dependencies installation

 ### CMake
-* download the latest version of cmake for MacOS from the [originale repo](https://cmake.org/download/)
+* download the latest version of cmake for MacOS from the [original repo](https://cmake.org/download/)
 * install cmake on your laptop
 * if you use the terminal, please